 To assess the operation of the internal controls over non-payroll expenditures of Local Funds, we selected a random sample of 40 disbursement transactions (excluding transactions from tuition Local Funds tested in Objective 4).
-Our testing of the selected transactions determined that the purchases both complied with State and District requirements and that the transactions were properly approved by the District as evidenced by approval on invoices and receipts as well as in First State Financials (FSF), the State of Delaware's accounting system.
-We also examined a sample of five purchase orders against Local Funds and determined that the District complied with both State and District procurement requirements and the purchase orders were properly approved, as evidenced by approvals on supporting contracts as well as in FSF.
+Except as detailed in Finding Number 1, our testing of the selected transactions determined that the disbursements complied with state and District requirements, and that the transactions were properly approved at the District level, as evidenced by approval on invoices and receipts as well as in First State Financials (FSF), the State of Delaware's accounting system.
+We found one expenditure from the Match Tax - Extra Time appropriations did not meet the restricted purposes of the funds.